 Case | Edgerton Studios

 Built in 1902, the Arlington Hill Presbyterian Church in the Payne-Phalen neighborhood in the EastSide of St. Paul, Minnesota, sits at the corner of Case and Edgerton streets.
-When the original congregation outgrew the space it shifted hands, becoming a Korean Church in the 1960's and changing again in the 1990's to house the Contender for the Faith Apostolic Church who closed their doors in November of 2020 in preparation for a new location.
-Currently under renovation, this fabulous space will house exhibition, classroom and lecture halls in its sanctuary, adding residency accommodations for writers and painters with private apartments and studios in its adjacent garden property.
+When the original congregation outgrew the space it shifted hands, becoming a Korean Church in the 1960's, changing again in the 1990's to house the Contender for the Faith Apostolic Church who closed their doors in November of 2020 in preparation for a new location.
+Currently under renovation, this fabulous space will house exhibition, classroom and lecture halls in its sanctuary, adding residency accommodations, community gardens and classroom with kiln in its adjacent garden property.

 Mural sites for the SOLIDARITY STREET GALLERY 2021 at C|E Studios

 During renovation we are excited to participate in the SOLIDARITY STREET GALLERY, a three-day art and cultural festival along Payne Avenue, held this year Sep 23rd-25th, which will bring together artists, performers, poets, entrepreneurs, civic leaders, and the local community for important conversations about justice and equity.
 SOLIDARITY STREET GALLERY 2021 follows the success of last year’s event, which sought to unite the community amid the isolation and challenges of the COVID-19 pandemic and a national reckoning with racial injustice after the murder of George Floyd.
 We find solidarity in coming together as a neighborhood and business community through art, performance, poetry, and by jointly engaging in the search for solutions to a fractured society.
 This year’s event will focus on the topics of Indigenous Sovereignty & Environmental Justice, centered on Native voices.